Elytridfly/notes/ECS.md

 - Each pixel has color value
 - Generally, pixels are square
 - No. Pixels that make up image is known as resolution
-- The amnt of data needed to reprsent color is known as color depth
+- The amnt of data needed to represent color is known as color depth
 - Entire digital image has to be stored in frame buffer which may be part of system memory
 -  Frame buffer data needs to be transferred to DACs which convert digital data into analog color
 - Amnt of data that needed to be computed and moved to display can tax resources of hardware